iqm-finland/cirq-on-iqm/docs/user_guide.rst

    * - :attr:`calibration_set_id`
      - :class:`uuid.UUID`
      - "f7d9642e-b0ca-4f2d-af2a-30195bd7a76d"
      - Indicates the calibration set to use.
-Defaults to ``None``, which means the IQM server will use the best available calibration set automatically.
+Defaults to ``None``, which means the IQM server will use the current default calibration set automatically.
    * - :attr:`compiler_options`
      - :class:`~iqm.iqm_client.models.CircuitCompilationOptions`
      - see below